What it's like to be a new mom during the COVID-19 pandemic

 People keep asking me how I'm doing through all of this.

 My second daughter was born mid-February.
 People assume I must have higher-than-usual anxiety around COVID-19 because I have a tiny baby at home.

 But since going on maternity leave, my life really hasn't changed much.
 In fact, being at home for long stretches of time worrying fanatically about the safety of society's most vulnerable humans is exactly what maternity leave is!

 One positive takeaway from this otherwise devastating pandemic is it's a unique opportunity for everyone to better understand the precarious emotional state of the new mom.
 I'm going to use the term "mom" going forward but really this is applicable to any new parent, biological or not.

 Transitioning to a new reality

-Does it kind of feel like a grenade exploded right into the middle of your normal life sometime back in February?
+Does it kind of feel like a grenade exploded right into the middle of your normal life when the pandemic began?

 Same here, but my grenade was a five-pound human being.

 Although this is my second child, and I had 39 weeks to get ready for her arrival, nothing really prepares for you the chaos of the post-partum period.